drpaneas/egkatastasis/README.rst

 ELK Stack
 #########

-First all clone the project:
+First of all clone the project:

 .. code:: bash